KaytchJam/FFix---Suffix-Definer/README.md

   - Suffix name length
   - Definition size / depth

-### Page Action Functionality [ IN PROGRESS ]
-- **Highlighted words** on any page will display an additional "Display Suffix" window
-- Essentially another method of inputting a definition into the "Pop Up" window

 ### Suffix Definition Finished Amount
 - (25 / 25) or ~ **100%**